ruotianluo/neuraltalk2-tensorflow/README.md

 ### Caption images after training

-In this case you want to run the evaluation script on a pretrained model checkpoint.
-I trained a decent one on the [MS COCO dataset](http://mscoco.org/) that you can run on your images.
-The pretrained checkpoint can be downloaded here: [pretrained checkpoint link](http://cs.stanford.edu/people/karpathy/neuraltalk2/checkpoint_v1.zip) (600MB).
-It's large because it contains the weights of a finetuned VGGNet.
 Now place all your images of interest into a folder, e.g. `blah`, and run the eval script:

 ```bash